-Learn how to make homemade soda pop here, but first: why would you want to make your own kefir soda pop?
+Learn how to make kefir soda (homemade soda) here, but first: why would you want to make your own kefir soda pop?

 When you make a pizza, or maybe order one in now and then, don’t you still feel like a fizzy soda pop like you had in the “old days”, before you knew or cared about the evils of high fructose corn syrup?
 Before you thought about things like “empty calories”?
 On the day before school starts, it’s our family tradition to have ice cream and order pizza.
 Now when the kids ask if they can have a pop with it, I say yes and feel good about it, too.
 (Be sure to see my important tip at the end of this post, though, to keep them asking for it!)
 When they drink this fermented beverage, they’re getting beneficial probiotics (healthy bacteria) to promote gut health and a strong immune system!
 (Click here if you need stronger probiotics.)

-By the way, a video of exactly how to make water kefir / kefir soda pop is included in my Real Food for Rookies class!
+By the way, a video of exactly how to make kefir soda / water kefir is included in my Real Food for Rookies class!

 How does homemade soda pop taste?